+- 1. Log in to the appliance. - Choose Optimization > SaaS: Legacy Cloud Accelerator to display the Legacy Cloud Accelerator page.

+Note: The name for this feature has changed from SteelHead Cloud Accelerator to Legacy Cloud Accelerator.

-- 1. Log in to the appliance. - 2.
-Choose Optimization > SaaS > Cloud Accelerator to display the Cloud Accelerator page. - 3.
-Under Cloud Accelerator Control, select the Enable Cloud Acceleration check box to activate the cloud acceleration feature on the appliance. - 4.
-Select the Enable Cloud Acceleration Redirection check box to activate traffic redirection from the appliance to the Akamai network (direct mode).
+3. Under Cloud Accelerator Control, select the Enable Cloud Acceleration check box to activate the cloud acceleration feature on the appliance.

+- 4. Select the Enable Cloud Acceleration Redirection check box to activate traffic redirection from the appliance to the Akamai network (direct mode).
 This feature is enabled by default.
-There are two options for redirection:

-- Direct mode The appliance redirects traffic to the Akamai network.
+There are two options for redirection: - Direct mode The appliance redirects traffic to the Akamai network.
 Leave the Enable Cloud Acceleration Redirection check box selected to use the direct mode. - Back-hauled mode The Data Center SteelHead (DCSH) appliance redirects traffic to the Akamai network for all the branch appliances.
 So, you must disable cloud acceleration redirection in the branch SteelHead appliances and leave it enabled on the DCSH appliance. - 5.
 In the Redirection Tunnel Port text field, leave the default value (9545) of the port number for the configurable outbound port for UDP connections to the Akamai network as it is.
-The appliance connected to the Akamai network uses this configurable UDP port over a wide range of IP addresses. - It is necessary to configure the UDP port 9545 only for outbound connectivity from the in-path IP address of the appliance.
-If there are multiple in-paths, then the firewall must allow access for each in-path IP address. - 6.
-Under Cloud Accelerator Service Status, click Refresh Service to force the appliance to fetch the latest service details from the Riverbed Cloud Portal. - 7.
+The appliance connected to the Akamai network uses this configurable UDP port over a wide range of IP addresses.

+It is necessary to configure the UDP port 9545 only for outbound connectivity from the in-path IP address of the appliance.
+If there are multiple in-paths, then the firewall must allow access for each in-path IP address.

+- 6. Under Cloud Accelerator Service Status, click Refresh Service to force the appliance to fetch the latest service details from the Riverbed Cloud Portal. - 7.
 Click Apply to apply your configuration.